-Commands, subcommands, and parameters are terms used throughout this publication to refer to the contents of PPFA control statements.
-Chapter 10, "Form Definition Command Reference" and Chapter 11, "Page Definition Command Reference" describe these commands with all their applicable subcommands.
+Commands, subcommands, and parameters are terms that are used throughout this publication to refer to the contents of PPFA control statements.
+Chapter 10, "Form Definition Command Reference," on page 185 and Chapter 11, "Page Definition Command Reference," on page 245 describe these commands with all their applicable subcommands.